Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-03.md

 }
 ```

-**color** it's color, do we need to say more?
+**`color`** it's color of the text, do we need to say more?
 Maybe...

 Contrast is important.
 Low contrast makes things hard to read, especially for people with bad vision.
 There is a rule you can follow.

 https://webaim.org/resources/contrastchecker/

-**line-height** the height of a line of type.
+**`line-height`** the height of a line of text.
 This doesn't effect size of the characters.
-Why is line-height a thing?
+Why is `line-height` a thing?
 Lines that are too close together are harder to read.
-Usually the default value for line-height is too small!
+Usually the default value for `line-height` is too small!

 How do you know what a good line height is?
 Use your best judgement.
-Longer lines need larger lineheight.
+Longer lines need larger `line-height`.

-Your goal this week is to apply the idea above to a project of your own.
+Your goal this week is to apply the ideas above to a project of your own.
 We will talk more about type in the next class.

+## In Clss Activity

+Apply SASS to your CSS drawing and animation.
+Look for these opportunities:

+- Look for values that can be moved to the top of the code and defined as constants.
+- Look for related values that can be calculated rather than written explicitly
+- Look for elements that are repeated.
+Use the two ideas above along with a loop to generate repeated values.

+Review your work with another student before the end of class.

 ## Homework